darrendoyle3710/SlotMachineApplication/README.md

 ![Backend](Images/backenddeploy.PNG)

 ## What To Improve ##
 * The repository pattern was implemented too late and made project timing difficult, this had a knock on effect to other areas of the application.
 * Based on the last step, there were issues parsing the user object back to the frontend, despite my best efforts using a data bind model to return the user ID for posts.
 * Issues with deployment of the separate applications.

-## References ##
-* Used the bootstrap library for some styling in Angular.
-* Used [this medium article](https://jacobneterer.medium.com/angular-authentication-securing-routes-with-route-guards-2be6c51b6a23 "Named link title")  to aid with services and guarded route set up